awesome-foss/awesome-sysadmin/README.md

 - [Spiceworks Community](https://community.spiceworks.com/start) – General enterprise IT news and small articles.
 - [StackExchange Network](https://stackexchange.com/sites#technology) – Q&A communities.
   - [Server Fault](https://serverfault.com/) – StackExchange community for system and network administrators.

-## Newsletters

-- [Servers for Hackers](https://serversforhackers.com/) - Newsletter for programmers who find themselves needing to know their way around a server.
-- [Web Operations Weekly](http://webopsweekly.com/) - A weekly newsletter on Web operations, infrastructure, performance, and tooling, from the browser down to the metal.

 ## Repositories